NeuronRobotics/nrjavaserial/README.md

 $make linux #This will attempt to build both the 32 and 64 bit Linux binaries

+$make linux32 or $make linux64 #This will attempt to build 32 or 64 bit Linux binaries

 $make arm #This will attempt to build the binaries for all the supported ARM flavors

 $make ppc #This will attempt to build the PPC binaries.